-These paper bag coiled baskets might be right up your alley.
-To make them, you will need a few simple materials that you probably already have laying around your house.
+These paper bag baskets will be right up your alley if you are a fan of making crafts out of recycled materials!
+You will only need a few simple materials that you probably already have laying around your house.

 Related: If this kind of recycled craft appeals to you, I bet you’d love these 30 cardboard box crafts too.